pnso/security-labs/linux-privesc/README.md

 # Linux Privilege Escalation Scanner

 This script automates basic Linux privilege escalation checks.
-Useful in CTFs, lab environments, or when you gain limited shell access and need a quick overview of potential privesc paths.
+Useful in CTFs, lab environments, or when you gain limited shell access and need a quick overview of potential priv-esc paths.

 ## Features